YannHicke/MobileCoachApp/README.md

 &nbsp;

-  1. Visit , which by clicking on, will download and install the MobileCoach application.
+  1. Visit https://play.google.com/apps/internaltest/4701582881664393291, which when clicked on, will download and install the MobileCoach application.
   2. Open the installed MobileCoach application and you may begin using it!

 &nbsp;&nbsp;&nbsp;